 Proving liability on the part of those responsible for your harm is key to successfully securing a win for your case.
 We will present powerful arguments grounded in robust evidence and a focused interpretation of the law to show negligence by those at fault.

 We stay up-to-date on all rulings and legislative changes that can affect the outcome of your case.
 We consult with our full legal team to ensure we tailor our legal strategy to secure a win for you.

 When negotiating with insurance companies or defense lawyers, we aggressively protect your interests by pushing back until we reach a satisfactory settlement that provides fair and appropriate compensation for your financial, physical, and emotional recovery.

 When opponents do not meet our demands, we are prepared from the beginning to take them to court.
 We persuasively argue your side of the case before the judge and jury, seeking the best possible outcome for your unique circumstances.

 Each South Carolina personal injury attorney at Smith Jordan is committed to excellence in legal representation.
 Our law firm has served our community for over four decades, combining our years of experience to protect our client’s rights.

 Our attorneys ensure those who trust in us don’t have to face the consequences of someone else’s negligent actions alone.
 We respect you as a client.
 Hire Smith Jordan Attorneys at Law because you are more than just a number to us.

 Not sure who to hold accountable after a South Carolina drunk driving accident?
-A trusted Greenville dram shop lawyer can help you determine the best avenues for delivering justice and securing compensation.
+A trusted dram shop lawyer in Greenville can help you determine the best avenues for delivering justice and securing compensation.
 Look to Smith Jordan for guidance every step of the way.
 Contact us online or call (864) 343-2222 to learn more.